Stock: Share price determination

 At any given moment, an equity's price is strictly a result of supply and demand.
 The supply, commonly referred to as the float, is the number of shares offered for sale at any one moment.
 The demand is the number of shares investors wish to buy at exactly that same time.
 The price of the stock moves in order to achieve and maintain equilibrium.
 The product of this instantaneous price and the float at any one time is the market capitalization of the entity offering the equity at that point in time.

 When prospective buyers outnumber sellers, the price rises.
 Eventually, sellers attracted to the high selling price enter the market and/or buyers leave, achieving equilibrium between buyers and sellers.
 When sellers outnumber buyers, the price falls.
 Eventually buyers enter and/or sellers leave, again achieving equilibrium.

 Thus, the value of a share of a company at any given moment is determined by all investors voting with their money.
 If more investors want a stock and are willing to pay more, the price will go up.
-If more investors are selling a stock and there aren't enough buyers, the price will go down.
+If more investors are selling a stock and there are not enough buyers, the price will go down.